 This product provides a balanced boost through your workout with a little bit of the tingling sensation that many gym rats love.
 In addition to caffeine and beta-alanine, this supplement has arginine and acetyl tyrosine to improve blood flow and neurological performance.
 Third party testing showed some variance in label accuracy but it does not contain any harmful additives.Read more

 This pre-workout supplement provides a balanced boost with a recognizable tingling sensation within 5 minutes of drinking it.
 Most users love the steady amount of energy provided with no sugar crash following it.

-In addition to caffeine and beta alanine, this product contains acetyl tyrosine to maintain neurological performance and arginine.
-While the research is still out on efficacy of arginine supplementation, it may increase blood flow, mitochondrial respiration and platelet function.
+In addition to caffeine and beta-alanine, this product contains acetyl tyrosine to maintain neurological performance and arginine.
+While the research is still out on the efficacy of arginine supplementation, it may increase blood flow, mitochondrial respiration, and platelet function.

 This product was given a score of 85 when tested by labdoor.
 Labdoor reports caffeine, beta-alanine and arginine differed from the label claim by over 10% while acetyl tyrosine was fairly accurate.

 The flavor is sour and sweet giving it a depth of flavor that many other supplements are lacking.
 Most people prefer this to unflavored brands but some find a bit overpowering.

 The price per serving is more expensive than many others but many find the significant boost and reputable brand making paying extra well worth it.
 If you want a quick and easy way to boost your workouts this supplement is a great place to start!

 - No artificial dyes, flavors or sweeteners